uksrc-developers/skaeor/hera/nrao/README.md

 # NRAO tests

 Before transferring data to UKSRC resources, tests were run on the NRAO system to verify the python environment.
 These tests are described in the following subsections.
+More information is available on the [H1C IDR3 Power Spectra](https://confluence.skatelescope.org/display/SRCSC/H1C+IDR3+Power+Spectra) confluence page.

 ## Run the jupyter notebook